- Aquaculture, Equine & Livestock

 A. Beyond the specific requirements of local environmental legislation, there are also many basic insurance principles that companies need to take into consideration when setting up their global programme.
 For example, in France liability coverages must have a five-year extended reported period as a standard within their contract - and this is not necessarily considered within the master policy, so clients will benefit from a local policy there.
 Also, the potential huge impact of environmental losses means local environmental laws can be tight – and specific.
 This means that coverage must be tailored to fit local requirements and local language.
 Risk managers and their insurers need to be aware of these differences and ensure that coverage is suited to the regions and countries in which the company operates.

 Q. What are the benefits of including environmental exposures in a global insurance programme?

 A. The complexities of environmental regulations mean that it usually makes sense to have local environmental policies written under a master policy.
 One of the main benefits of including environmental liability policies under the master policy in a global programme is that it gives the risk manager greater clarity of their potential exposures.
 Environmental claims, when they occur, can be complex and technical.
 Having local support, such as crisis management consultants or loss adjusters, who speak the local language and understand local culture and legal environments, is a real advantage.
 As environmental liability becomes an increasingly important part of the risk manager’s coverage, more and more will look to include these risks within their global programmes.

-Adias Gerbaud is Head of Environmental International at XL Catlin, and can be reached at firstname.lastname@example.org.
+Adias Gerbaud is Head of International Environmental at AXA XL, and can be reached at firstname.lastname@example.org.

 This article first appeared in Commercial Risk Europe.